 Where We Are Now

-Today, we are known as the Centre for Systemic Constellations (‘the Centre’ or sometimes ‘CSC’ for short) and Chris and Gaye continue as directors, well assisted by the advisory board.
+Today, we are known as the Centre for Systemic Constellations (‘the Centre’ or sometimes ‘CSC’ for short).
+Chris and Gaye continue as directors alongside Sheila McCarthy-Dodd, and they are well assisted by the advisory board.

 We are enormously grateful to Judith, Jutta and Richard who remain actively involved in teaching at the Centre, and continue to support the ever-developing curriculum and range of courses that are on offer.
 Their presence and experience remains a great blessing.
 And, with all who are involved with the Centre, the over-arching commitment remains to continue to explore and support others to find ways in which systemic constellations can be woven into new professional settings and areas of specialist expertise where the approach may be of great benefit.